Hi!

 Current projects:

 1. Testing is limited to mesaurements of survival of individual insects.
-However, intoxication by insecticides can significantly reduce an insect's ability to pollinate, reproduce, and survive in the wild, even if the insect is still alive.
+However, intoxication by pesticides can significantly reduce an insect's ability to pollinate, reproduce, and survive in the wild, even if the insect is still alive.

 2. Testing uses high doses of insecticides over short periods of time, which does not accurately reflect the long-term, chronic exposure to small doses of insecticides that often occurs in agricultural landscapes.